AsTimeGoesBy111/ALS_Progression/README.md

 d.
 Merge multiple dataframes and drop features(columns) containing NaN in >50% of its cells.
    For remaining NaN we fill in with median of that column.

+e.
 We eventually generated a (5372 * 134) dataframe with 5372 patients and 134 features.

 ## III.
-Model: Random Forest training
+Model Selection: Random Forest training
 1. Feature correlation
    Some features are highly correlated, for example, Sodium and Chloride concentration, also ALT(SGPT) and AST(SGOT),two aminotransferases enzymes.